mox17/visual-reqm2-electron/README.md

 ## Output

+Aside from the obvious output on the display, there are mechanisms to save and use the generated diagrams.

 The default output format is `.svg`.
 Output can also be generated in `.png` format.

-In **svg** mode the "download image" link in options bar will download a `.svg` file.
+From file menu click "Save diagram as...".
+There is a choice between `.svg` and `.png` format images.

+The same functionality if also available from the right-click context menu as "Save diagram as..."

-For easy pasting of diagrams to chat tools and similar, it is also a possibility to switch to `.png` mode with the `format:` selection above the diagram and then right-click and "copy image".
+For easy pasting of diagrams to chat tools and similar, it is also a possibility to right-click and select "Copy as PNG".

-This will be the browsers default right-click menu.
+There is currently no support for SVG images on the clipboard.

 ### How nodes are displayed